hashimoton/fontpad2/README.rst

 When with no font file, just displays a window.
 Then click "Open" button to select a font file.

-Once a font is opened,
+Once a font is opened:

 * "+" button to increase font size
 * "o" button to reset font size